-US: Iran should still comply with nuke deal Trump derided
+Nuclear changes, more troops heighten US-Iran tensions

 “It’s unfortunate that they have made this announcement today,” Ortagus said.
 “It doesn’t surprise anybody and this is why the president has often said that the JCPOA needs to be replaced with a better deal.”

-Trump appeared to say the JCPOA should not be violated in a tweet that said “Iran to defy Uranium Stockpile Limits.”
+Trump appeared to say the deal should not be violated in a tweet: “Iran to defy Uranium Stockpile Limits.”

+In announcing the new deployment, Acting Defense Secretary Patrick Shanahan said the forces are “for defensive purposes to address air, naval, and ground-based threats in the Middle East.”

+“The United States does not seek conflict with Iran,” Shanahan said.
+“The action today is being taken to ensure the safety and welfare of our military personnel working throughout the region and to protect our national interests.”
+He added that the U.S. will continue to adjust troop levels as needed.

-Supporters of the deal, meanwhile, blamed the administration for Iran’s provocative announcements, saying they were entirely predictable given the renewed U.S. pressure.
+On the unravelling of the multinational nuclear deal, some of its supporters blamed the Trump administration for Iran’s provocative announcements, saying they were predictable given the renewed U.S. pressure.

 “While Iran’s frustration with Trump’s reckless and irresponsible pressure campaign is understandable, we strongly urge Iran to remain in compliance with the nuclear deal,” the Arms Control Association said in a statement.
 “It remains in Iran’s interests to abide by the limits of the agreement and to fully cooperate with the International Atomic Energy Agency’s more intrusive monitoring and verification.”

-Iran has shown no willingness to negotiate another deal and vowed not enter into talks while the United States while the administration maintains its “maximum pressure” campaign of sanctions.
+Iran has shown no willingness to negotiate another deal and vowed not enter into talks with the United States while the administration maintains its “maximum pressure” campaign of sanctions.

-Administration officials found themselves Monday grappling with whether to urge the remaining parties to the deal, including Britain, France and Germany, to demand that Iran stay in compliance.
+Administration officials found themselves Monday grappling with whether to press the remaining parties to the deal, including Britain, France and Germany, to demand that Iran stay in compliance.
 They must also consider if such a stance would essentially concede that the restrictions imposed during the Obama administration, while short of ideal, are better than none.

 Under the deal, Iran can keep a stockpile of no more than 660 pounds (300 kilograms) of low-enriched uranium.
-Behrouz Kamalvandi, the spokesman for Iran’s atomic agency said it would pass that limit on Thursday, June 27.
+Behrouz Kamalvandi, spokesman for Iran’s atomic agency, said it would pass that limit June 27.

 A senior U.S. official said the administration is most concerned about any violation of the deal that would reduce the breakout time that Iran would need to produce a nuclear weapon.
 The deal aimed to keep the breakout time at one year.

 The official said certain violations, while they should be not accepted, would not necessarily reduce that time.
-But other violations, including enriching uranium to 20% should be addressed immediately if they occur, the official said.
+But other violations, such as enriching uranium to 20%, should be addressed immediately if they occur, the official said.
 The official was not authorized to discuss the matter publicly and spoke on condition of anonymity.

 The official said it would be up to the Europeans to decide if Iran was in violation of the deal and whether to initiate a dispute resolution mechanism that could bring the Iranians back into compliance.
 Secretary of State Mike Pompeo is expected to meet this week with E.U. foreign policy chief Federica Mogherini, a leading deal proponent, at which this issue is likely to be raised.